 Consider the following factors when picking a policy type:

 Traditional life insurance policies, like term and whole life insurance, are more enhanced in nature.
-They help your family with the loss of your income and help pay off any debts while saving for the future.
+They can help your family with the loss of your income and help pay off any debts while saving for the future.
 These policies may work better if you’re the primary wage earner or want to leave more wealth to your heirs.

 Final expense insurance has a more specific purpose, helping your loved ones cover end-of-life costs without debt or financial strain.
 If your family is financially stable but needs help covering these costs, final expense insurance can allow them to receive the funds they need after your passing.